jmmontanana/Graph-Generators/Weakly-Connected-Directed-Graphs/Readme.md

 ## License
 The description of the algorithms is in the process of revision before being published.
 The authors kindly request that publication be referenced by those who use this generator.
-We will give details of the publication as soon as it is accepted
+We will give details of the publication as soon as it is accepted.

 Copyright (C) 2018 J.M.
 Montañana